hrosman94/ObjectOrientedPractice/README.md

-lThis is a little project that I did during my semester in object-oriented design to showcase almost everything we learned in the class.
+This is a little project that I did during my semester in object-oriented design to showcase almost everything we learned in the class.
 It shows the syntax and basics of Java, shows how to utilize tries/catches, inheritance/polymorphism, the SOLID principles, how to use interfaces,